 - Training your staff

-Next week we’ll cover everything you need to know about venue arrangements, including how to order onsite services and complete your show catalogue entry.
+Next week we’ll cover everything you need to know about planning venue arrangements, including how to order onsite services and complete your show catalogue entry.
 If you can’t wait that long then click here to download your free planning tool and get a head start.
-Other than that, let’s get into the third stage of exhibition planning:
+Other than that, let’s get into the third stage of trade show preparation:

 Selecting your staff

-You want to generate hot leads and close deals.
-You do this by talking to visitors and building relationships.
-A lot of booth staff spend the day sat down, scanning every badge that will let them – that will harm your ROI.
+To plan the most successful trade show you want to generate hot leads and close deals.
+You will achieve this by talking to visitors and building relationships.
+A lot of trade show booth staff spend the day sat down, scanning the badge of every attendee that will let them – that will harm your ROI, you want them to be able to qualify leads properly.

-The best team always have tons of experience, people skills, a positive attitude and proof of sales.
+The best team always has plenty of experience, people skills, a positive attitude and proof of sales techniques.
 Choose people that know your business and product inside out and make sure they are confident crowd gatherers.
+Train them in sales techniques and how to qualify leads, that way they will not waste time with the wrong people.

 Planning stand activities

-It’s a good idea to run a competition or integrate a game into your exhibition stand to increase traffic and generate leads.
+As part of your trade show preparation, it’s a good idea to run a competition or integrate a game into your exhibition stand to increase traffic and generate leads.
 A lot of exhibitors host competitions or giveaways to encourage people to leave their contact information.
+Make sure the prize is worth it, like an iPad or one of your products.

 Sourcing and ordering promotional products